 Yes, ferrets are social animals and they love company.
 Most ferret owners have at least two ferrets so they can play with each other or simply hang around in a pet-friendly household.
 If you only have one ferret you have to give him lots of attention because ferrets can get bored easily and when a ferret is bored, then troubles happen.

 If you can’t get another ferret, you could get another pet, but be careful with the choice.
-Ferrets mostly get along well with other animals, but you have to keep in mind that a ferret is a predator and it used to hunt animals.
+Ferrets mostly get along well with other animals, but you have to keep in mind that a ferret is a predator and is used to hunt animals.
 Always be careful with interspecies interaction – they “don’t speak the same language” and usually some period of getting used to living together is needed.

 On the other hand, the ferret is a small animal, and that means it too can become prey.
 It is important to introduce ferrets and other pets properly.
 But, before you get to that part, make sure you know what pets get along with ferrets.

 How To Make An Introduction?

-The first and most important thing when introducing ferret with other pets is to do it in a controlled environment.
+The first and most important thing when introducing ferrets to other pets is to do it in a controlled environment.
 It doesn’t matter whether you are introducing a ferret and cat or ferret and dog, you have to keep them supervised and under control.
 That means using a leash on both animals, keep them at the safe distance and keep the introduction brief.
 Do it for a couple of minutes then take a break.